CODE OF BUSINESS CONDUCT AND ETHICS

 XVI.
 Waivers of this Code of Business Conduct and Ethics

 While some of the policies contained in this Code must be strictly adhered to and no exceptions can be allowed, in other cases exceptions may be appropriate.
 Any employee who believes that a waiver of any of these policies is appropriate in his or her case should first contact his or her immediate manager.
-If the manager agrees that a waiver is appropriate, the approval of the General Counsel must be obtained.
+If the manager agrees that a waiver is appropriate, the person who seeks a waiver should contact the Chair of the Audit Committee (if a director or executive officer) or the General Counsel (if any other person).
+Any waiver of this Code for executive officers or directors, or any change to this Code that applies to executive officers or directors, may be made only by the Board of Directors upon recommendation of the Audit Committee and will be disclosed as required by law or stock exchange regulation.
 The General Counsel shall be responsible for maintaining a record of all requests by employees for waivers of any of these policies and the disposition of such requests.

 XVII.
 Reporting and Compliance Procedures